TBI Survivors have a right to Neurological care.

 TBI is primarily a condition of externally induced neurocognitive dysfunction, whereas mental illnesses are defined by internally mediated disruptions in psychological and behavioral functioning.
 Traumatic brain injury (TBI) and mental illness represent distinct, yet occasionally overlapping conditions, each defined by specific criteria and characterized by unique etiologies and clinical presentations.

-CDC (Center for Disease Control) defines a traumatic brain injury as a disruption in the normal function of the brain that can be caused by a bump, blow, or jolt to the head, or penetrating head injury.
+CDC (Center for Disease Control) defines a traumatic brain injury as a disruption in the normal function of the brain that can be caused by a bump, blow, or jolt to the head, or a penetrating head injury.
 Even the DMS-5 of the American Psychiatric Association has a clear definition of Traumatic Brain Injury that describes the normal functions of the brain altered and social cognition impaired.

-Traumatic brain injury (TBI) is defined as: “brain trauma with specific characteristics that include at least one of the following: loss of consciousness, posttraumatic amnesia, disorientation and confusion, or, in more severe cases, neurological signs (e.g., positive neuroimaging, a new onset of seizures or a marked worsening of a pre-existing seizure disorder, visual field cuts, anosmia, hemiparesis).
+Traumatic brain injury (TBI) is defined as: “brain trauma with specific characteristics that include at least one of the following: loss of consciousness, posttraumatic amnesia, disorientation and confusion, or, in more severe cases, neurological signs (e.g., positive neuroimaging, a new onset of seizures or a marked worsening of a pre-existing seizure disorder, visual field cuts, anosmia, hemiparesis.
 To be attributable to TBI, a neurocognitive disorder must present either immediately after the injury, or immediately after the individual recovers consciousness after the injury AND persist past the acute post-injury period.
 The cognitive presentation is variable.
 Difficulties in the domains of complex attention, executive ability, learning, and memory are common as well as slowing in speed of information processing and disturbances in social cognition.
-“DSM-5 (Diagnostic and Statistical Manual of Mental Disorders, 5th Edition) May 18, 2013 by the American Psychiatric Association)
+DSM-5 (Diagnostic and Statistical Manual of Mental Disorders, 5th Edition; May 18, 2013 by the American Psychiatric Association)

 A TBI is a ripping, tearing, and shearing of brain tissue.
 It is a physical disability with neurological consequences in information processing, memory loss, concentration, speech, and motor control.
-The definition emphasizes the causal relationship between physical brain trauma and subsequent neurocognitive dysfunction.
+The definition emphasizes the causal relationship between physical brain trauma, and subsequent neurocognitive dysfunction.
 Psychiatry is not a treatment for the loss of neural network or neurons.

 Definition of a Mental Illness

-34 U.S. Code § 10472 – Definitions
+Federal Law Definition – 34 U.S. Code § 10472

-(1) the term “mental illness” means a diagnosable mental, behavioral, or emotional disorder—
+(1) the term “mental illness” means a diagnosable mental, behavioral, or emotional disorder

 (A) of sufficient duration to meet diagnostic criteria within the most recent edition of the Diagnostic and Statistical Manual of Mental Disorders published by the American Psychiatric Association; and.